markr07/dcc-ex.github.io/docs/exrail/exrail-command-reference.rst

 Send DCC function ON to specific cab (e.g. coach lights) *Not for Loco use - use FON instead!*

-All these "ON" commands are event handlers that trigger a sequence of commands to run when the event occurs.
-These can vary from the most basic tasks such as setting signals when turnouts are closed or thrown, to triggering complete automation sequences via a DCC accessory decoder.

 *Parameters:* |BR|
 |_| > **cab** - DCC address of your loco |BR|
 |_| > **func** - Function number (0-31)